-No. Emerging Risk Category Description Impact Mitigating Actions/Future Preparedness 1.
-Geopolitical contestation of strategic resources (including technology, energy, and minerals) Geopolitical Geopolitical contestation of strategic resources is the competition between states for control of resources critical to national security or economic development.
-We are committed to becoming a market leader in renewable energy resources such as green hydrogen, batteries, wind turbines, and solar modules.
-We have partnered with global experts in these fields to leverage their specialised knowledge and rapidly evolving technology.
-However, geopolitical events and restrictions on technology sharing could hinder our ability to fully realise the benefits of these partnerships.
+committed to ning a market leader in able energy resources as green hydrogen, ies, wind turbines, plar modules.
+We partnered with global ts in these fields to ge their specialised edge and rapidly ng technology.
+However, litical events and tions on technology g could hinder our to fully realise the its of these partnerships.

+Mitigating Actions/Future Preparedness

 The geopolitical competition for strategic resources is a complex issue that is likely to become more important in the years to come.
 As the world becomes more interconnected and the demand for strategic resources increases, countries will compete for access to these resources.
 We are strengthening our partnerships with companies in different technology ecosystems to manufacture green hydrogen, wind turbines, and solar modules.
 New Energy Ecosystem, an AEL subsidiary, is committed to creating an indigenous value chain for these products by investing in manufacturing capabilities and operational excellence.